 Equally, mature wild toads eat other common diet items such as snails, spiders, slugs, worms, and so on.

 Also, some big-sized wild toads species can overcome some vertebrate prey including small mice, and lizards.

-Toads do not feature teeth in their lower jaws making it impossible to chew their diet items, so they swallow them whole.
+Toads do not have teeth in their lower jaws making it impossible to chew their diet items, so they swallow them whole.

 Also, larger American toads can be fed small mice, but this diet choice isn’t recommended for feeding now and then.

-If you are planning on having few toads to handle.your mosquitoes naturally, this might not work out as toads have a wide variety of diet items.
-For instance, a toad can feed dragonflies, moths, worms, etc.
+If you are planning on having few toads to handle your mosquitoes issue naturally, this might not work out as toads have a wide variety of diet items; for instance, a toad can feed dragonflies and moths, worms, etc.

 How to Take Care of a Toad

 Today, there are over 4800 known different species of toads and frogs, though most species are regarded as toads.